Discover the 5 best document management systems of 2025 to organize, share, and collaborate effectively.

 Here’s a list of key features I looked for when evaluating document management software on the market:

-• Document organization and categorization: Document management software should allow you to customize how you tag and organize your documents so you can retrieve information faster.
+• Customizable organization: Document management software should allow you to customize how you tag and organize your documents so you can retrieve information faster.

 I looked for usability features like:

-• Ease of use: The software should be easy to set up and use.
-Employees shouldn’t need a lot of training to upload and retrieve documents.
+• Ease of use: The software should be intuitive and easy to set up, requiring minimal training for staff.

 1. Connecteam — Best all-in-one document management system